-Process-Driven Voltage Scaling (PDVS) creates a custom mapping from frequency and temperature to the minimum voltage needed for CPU stability (Section 3.2), taking advantage of process variation.
+- Process-Driven Voltage Scaling (PDVS) creates a custom mapping from frequency and temperature to the minimum voltage needed for stability (Section 2.2).
+Hence, it takes advantage of process variation.
 This mapping is then used online to choose the operating voltage by taking into account the current operating temperature and frequency.
 Researchers have shown that process variation causes IC speed to vary up to 30% [2].
-Hence, using a single supply voltage setting does not exploit the variation in timing present among processors.
-Although some processors customize voltage-frequency mappings based on process variation, none adjust voltage as a function of temperature.
-PDVS does both.
-We take advantage of the variation among ICs via a customization process that determines the slack of the individual processor, as well as its dependence on operating temperature.
-2 This offline measurement is used online to dynamically set voltage based on frequency and temperature.
+Hence, using a single supply voltage setting does not exploit the variation in slack present among processors.
+We propose to take advantage of this variation by a customization process that determines the slack of the individual processor, as well as its dependence on operating temperature.
+This offline measurement is then used online to set dynamically supply voltage based on frequency and temperature.
+The necessary processor voltage is also highly dependent on temperature, as is processor lifetime and reliability. - User-Driven Frequency Scaling (UDFS) uses direct user feedback to drive an online control algorithm that determines the processor frequency (Section 3.2).
+We describe and evaluate two different frequency control algorithms.
+UDFS automatically adapts OS power management to user preferences.
+Processor frequency has strong effects on power consumption and temperature, both directly and also indirectly through the need for higher voltages at higher frequencies.
+Unlike voltage, however, the choice of frequency is directly visible to the end-user as it determines the performance.
+Just as there is variation among processors, there is also variation among users with respect to the satisfactory performance level for a given workload mix.
+We exploit this variation to customize frequency control policies dynamically to the user.
+Unlike previous work, on which we elaborate in Section 5, our approach employs direct feedback from the user during ordinary use of the machine.